What is a car warranty?

-A car warranty — or mechanical breakdown insurance — covers you for the costs of parts and labour to fix certain mechanical or electrical faults with your car for an agreed period of time.
-The parts covered vary with each warranty, so reading the small print's really important.
+A car warranty or mechanical breakdown insurance covers you for the costs of parts and labour to fix certain mechanical or electrical faults with your car for an agreed period.
+The parts covered vary with each warranty, so reading the small print is important.

 New cars bought from the manufacturer typically come with a three year warranty, or a warranty that covers you up to a certain mileage (often 60,000).
 During this time, you're protected against most faults that aren't considered "wear and tear", such as those related to the engine, transmission, gearbox, suspension, steering or cooling system.

 Only certain warranties will include cover for wear and tear, and even still, you might be required to pay towards parts and labour costs.

 When your car's three years old or has travelled the specified distance, you'll have the option to extend your warranty for an additional price.
 You'll need to decide quickly, as the new cover must carry on from the manufacturer's warranty uninterrupted.

 Remember, buying a used car doesn't always exclude you from a manufacturer's warranty.
 If the car's three years old or less, or its mileage is under the distance specified by the manufacturer, then the warranty will still apply when the car changes hands.

 What other types of car warranty are there?

 Aside from a manufacturer's warranty, used car dealerships – in particular car supermarkets and independent dealers – also offer warranties either as part of a car's price, or for an additional fee.
 Often, they'll sell you a car with a short warranty on it (around three months) and ask if you want to pay to extend or upgrade the cover.